(Cet article en français Originally posted 2020-03-23. Updated several times until 2020-04-23)

 - they touch their face (mouth, nose or eyes) => they are contaminated.

-However, this is probably not the main propagation vector.
+However, this may not be the main propagation vector – it all depends on how much we focus on… washing our hands.
 The chance of being contaminated depends on the quantity of the virus you are getting exposed to.

 Note that it can also spread from feces, especially when patients are already very sick.
 Wash your hands after coming out of the toilet.
 And keep that habit when the pandemic is over.
 It is basic hygiene.